liferooter/textpieces/README.md

 ## From Flathub
 > **Recommended**

-Visit <a href="https://flathub.org/apps/details/com.github.liferooter.textpieces">here</a> to install app from Flathub.
+<a href="https://flathub.org/apps/details/com.github.liferooter.textpieces">Click here</a> to install app from Flathub.

 ## Build from source
 ### Via GNOME Builder